jaho1986/InterviewQuestions/JavaInterviewQuestions.md

 ## Object Oriented Programming
-Is ma methodology or paradigm to design a program using Classes and Objects
+Is a methodology or paradigm to design a program using Classes and Objects

 #### Object
 Is a real world entity that has its own properties an behaviours.